Social Engineering Scams: How to Detect and Defend Against Them

 Common Types of Social Engineering Scams

-Social engineering scams come in many flavors, each with a unique twist on manipulating individuals to disclose sensitive information.
-Understanding the common types of scams is the first step towards building a robust defense.
+Social engineering scams come in many flavours, each with a unique twist on manipulating individuals to disclose sensitive information.
+Understanding the common types of scams is the first step towards building a robust defence.
 Let’s dissect some prevalent social engineering scams that you should be wary of:

 1 - Phishing and Spear Phishing